 After passing an open stretch past the starting line, the course went under a large bridge.
 There were no spectators under the bridge.
 The person running next to me pointed to the edge of the road and said “look at the pee-ers.”
 I looked and saw the edge of the wall under the bridge lined with men letting it loose on the walls.
 It was like the cover of the Who’s Next album on a large scale.
 Click on the link to see a photo if you are unfamiliar with the famous album cover.

 I had hoped to run the whole 26.2 miles, but here I was on the side of the course, and I had not even run a mile.
 Relieved, I joined the ranks of the runners again.
 I am so glad I broke ranks when I did because the first bathroom stop was 4 miles into the run and there was a line at this row of port-o-potties.
 This is my best tip about running the Marathon.
 Make you sure you pee before your start or hit the wall under the bridge.
 Sorry ladies.

 I had hoped to run a sub four hour race.
 I quickly locked on to the four hour pace group.
 Three runners carried little signs that read “4 hour.”
 All I had to do was follow these people, and I was fine.
 This was easier said than done as the crowd was tight.

 This was amazing to have over a million spectators over the 26.2 mile.
-Most often these people were there to cheer for their friends or family member, but they yelled encouragement for everyone.
+Most often these people were there to cheer for their friends or family member, but they yelled encouragement to everyone.
 It was great to be supported by so many random people that I did not know and did not know me.
 One touching moment was passing a retirement home on Sheridan Avenue.
 The retirees waved and smiled from their wheelchairs out their window.
 I waved and smiled to these elderly viewers.

 I passed the midway mark at over 2 hours.
 The official time was for the people that started the race at 7:30.
 It took me about ten minutes to reach the starting line.
 Your official time does not begin until you pass the starting line.
 A computer chip in our bib activated once we passed the starting line.